 When I say ‘thrive’, I mean blossom, prosper, and practically radiate good health with very minimal care.
 ‘Say what?!”
 Yeah, I said it, very minimal care.
 You don’t need to water them constantly or check on them 24/7.
 Just plant them in a spot with lots of sunlight, follow the exact plant specifications and requirements, do the needful as a gardener, and yes, go on your merry way.
 Your plants would bloom like you’ve been tending them constantly instead of your once-in-a-week checkup.

 The Verbena family consists of more than 200 different species and yeah, that’s a lot for one plant.
 Well, that’s Mother Nature for you.
 These species contain both annual and perennial verbena plants.
 For the sake of this article, the verbena species being considered are the annuals or the perennials having a short life span.
-With each specie having its own unique characteristic, everyone can choose from a wide range of verbena plants to suit his or her taste.
-Some species can act as groundcovers while others can grow to heights of 3 feet.
+With each species having its own unique characteristic, everyone can choose from a wide range of verbena plants to suit his or her taste.
+Some species can act as groundcovers while others can grow to heights of three feet.
 The colors of their flowers range from white or pink, to red, lavender, or purple.
 They bloom from spring through fall, depending on your growing zone.

 Though classified as a perennial, the Celosia plant is usually grown as an annual.
 Almost all Celosia species produce plume-shaped or feathery flowers, chief among them being the Celosia argentea and Celosia spicata.
 When cut and dried, the flowers of the Celosia plant are great choices for floral arrangements.